Wildlife

 Sonoran Mountain Kingsnake, Lampropeltis pyromelana.
 Photo: brettaugust, iNaturalist, CC BY.

-For field ID, look for red, black, and white or cream bands with a light-colored snout.
-Typical habitat includes Heavily wooded, rocky slopes, steep canyon bottoms with leaf litter, fallen logs, and rocks.
+Its red, black, and white or cream bands fit wooded, rocky slopes and steep canyon bottoms with leaf litter, fallen logs, and rocks.
+This is a cooler, cover-heavy mountain snake, not a low-desert sand specialist.

 Key detailWhat to look for